Aparnap2/clarification_agent/README.md

 # 🧠 Clarification Agent

-A self-aware AI assistant that guides you through all stages of planning a project — so you don't fall into vibe-coding, scope creep, or unclear design.
+A conversational AI assistant that guides you through all stages of planning a project — so you don't fall into vibe-coding, scope creep, or unclear design.

 ## Overview

-The Clarification Agent helps you:
+The Clarification Agent helps you through natural conversation:
-- **Clarify** project goals and requirements with AI-powered suggestions
+- **Clarify** project goals and requirements through dialogue
-- **Trim** scope to focus on MVP features
+- **Trim** scope to focus on MVP features with AI guidance
 - **Validate** assumptions and detect hallucinations
-- **Reason** through technology choices with AI-generated rationales
+- **Reason** through technology choices from multiple perspectives
 - **Plan** development tasks with AI assistance
 - **Output** structured data for further development

-## AI-Powered Features
+## Multi-Perspective Approach

-- **Goal Suggestions**: AI analyzes your project description to suggest clear goals
+The agent takes on different roles during the conversation to provide comprehensive guidance:

-- **MVP Feature Recommendations**: AI recommends essential features based on your goals
+- **Product Manager**: Focuses on user needs and product features
-- **Scope Reduction**: AI suggests features to exclude from the MVP
+- **Tech Lead**: Evaluates technical feasibility and architecture
-- **Tech Stack Recommendations**: AI recommends appropriate technologies for your project
+- **Business Analyst**: Considers business value and market fit
-- **File Structure Generation**: AI creates a logical file structure based on your tech stack
+- **UX Designer**: Ensures good user experience and interface
-- **Task Planning**: AI breaks down your project into atomic development tasks
+- **QA Engineer**: Identifies potential issues and edge cases

 ## Getting Started